Antala/jean-type-check/README.md

 ### isNumber(o)

-Checks if passed element type is number
+Checks if provided element type is number

 **Parameters**
 - **o**: `Any` - element to be checked